mpavlushchenko/design_patterns_guide/src/CreationalPatterns/SingletonPattern/README.md

 - A static method `getInstance()` ensures only one instance of the class is created.
 - Methods include `increment()`, `decrement()`, and `getCount()` to manage the counter.

-### App.tsx
-- Demonstrates interaction with the `Counter` instance using React state to display the count.

 ---

 ## How It Works: